mobileappz007/BidMe-IEEEMadC/README.md

 ### Android and iOS both app code

-Android app and iOS app code avialble in repo.
+Android app and iOS app code avialble in repo and different folder.

 ### About Bid Me Mobile App